Shariq-ah/Loan-Approval/README.md

 # Loan-Approval

-A model that predict the user is eligible for loan or not Model
+A model that predict the user is eligible for loan or not

+Model:
 Multinomial Logistic Regression Model

 Accuracy : 88.25%

 Technologies:
 Programming Language: Python
-Libraries: Pandas, Scikit-learn, Matplotlib, Numpy Data Source:
+Libraries: Pandas, Numpy, Seaborn, Matplotlib, Sklearn

-Datahack
-Note: Do Check out project report pdf to find out how I used this algorithm.
+Data Source:
+Kaggle.com